 "Why don't you make me up a sign saying, 'See The Amazing Colossal Man'?"

-- In the biopic of Howard Hughes, the Title Drop also is a minor plot point showing what he thought as himself as.
+- In the biopic of Howard Hughes, the Title Drop comes after he's terribly injured in a plane crash.
+It is a minor plot point showing what he thought as himself as.

 "I'm Howard Hughes...The Aviator..."

 - The title for Awake is dropped in the opening moments that explain the premise of the film.

 "Each year, over 21,000,000 people receive general anesthesia.
 The vast majority go to sleep peacefully.
 They remember nothing.
 30,000 of these patients are not so fortunate.
 They find themselves unable to sleep.
 Trapped in a phenomenon known as Anesthesia Awareness.
 These victims are completely paralyzed.
 They cannot scream for help.
 They are...Awake."